spyroot/dpdk-pktgen-k8s-cycling-bench/pkt_generation/README.md

 Before setting up and running the packet generation and reception tests, ensure the following prerequisites are met:

 ## Kubernetes Cluster
 A working Kubernetes cluster is set up with admin access.
-The cluster should have DPDK and SR-IOV (or Multus) c onfigured to support the required network devices.
+The cluster should have DPDK and SR-IOV (or Multus) configured to support the required network devices.

 ## DPDK Device Plugin: